neptune-ai/neptune-client/README.md

 ![youtube](https://img.shields.io/youtube/views/9iX6DxcijO8?style=social)

 # Lightweight experiment tracking tool for AI/ML individuals and teams.
 Fits any workflow.
 Neptune is a lightweight experiment logging/tracking tool that helps you with your machine learning experiments.
-Neptune is a web platform that you can use together with Python `neptune-client` to do the logging part.
+Neptune is a web-based platform and Python-based `neptune-client` that you can use to log all experiments meta-data that you care about (metrics, data versions, model weight, visuals).

 You can log any Python and R experiments that you run:

 * in the cloud or locally,
 * on single machine or in distibuted setup,